Open Menu

 From the code to the action

-Developments that bring real-world results.
-These case studies show how our solutions help your business achieve goals and enhance user experiences.
+Developments that bring real-world results, these case studies show how our solutions help your business achieve goals and enhance user experiences.

 A major endpoint manufacturer faced a critical multimedia challenge when the browsers installed on the device were used for multimedia playback in a DaaS & VDI session, when accessing essential business tools, including SaaS platforms and collaborative applications.
-Most of the browsers included on the endpoints are Chromium-based, the …

 Bits & Bytes